MJoergen/nexys4ddr/x16/log.md

 I still don't have the CPU implemented, so I'm using a mock cpu\_dummy module, and I've moved this into the top level, i.e. outside the VERA module.

+The 65C02 CPU expects reads to be ready the very next clock cycle, this is essentially a combinatorial read.
+However, since the Block RAMs in the FPGA are synchronous, there appears to be a problem.
+However, I solved that by clocking all the Block RAMs on the *falling* edge of the CPU clock.
+This reduces the slack in the timing, but since the CPU is only running at 8 MHz, this is no problem.

 The next step is now to get the CPU running.